chinapedia/wikipedia.abstract.en/Page/Pre-collisional_Himalaya.md

 Problems

 This model fails to reconcile with detrital zircon ages, and paleontological evidence with respect to the similarities between Tethyan and Lesser Himalaya.
 Similar to the crystalline axis model, this model faces the same challenges with respect to the evidence that supports the passive margin model.
 Trilobite fauna, paleocurrent and lithological similarities would be unlikely if the rock units were formed in separate terranes as explained by Myrow et al.[46] Earlier predictions[47] that suggest a thrust/ shortening event in Tethyan Himalaya in the early Paleozoic, and the simultaneous formation of granitic intrusions under the sequence, were also undermined by the apparent rifting isotopic signatures in the granites.[48]
-Accreted_Terrane_Model.gif

 Carboniferous-extension model